 • Read it aloud.
 Is your book easy to read?
 If not, why not?
 Reading your work aloud will force you to confront awkward bits of writing.

-Here is where those editing apps really can help.
+Here is where those book editing apps really can help.
 Don’t rely on them to catch everything or make changes without checking to ensure that they work in context.
-However, the messy process of editing has probably left you with a slew of typos.
+However, the messy process of book editing has probably left you with a slew of typos.
 Let editing apps help.

-9. Get Outside Perspectives and Fresh Eyes
+Step 9 Get Outside Perspectives and Fresh Eyes

 You’ve finished the first draft — maybe even the second draft — but how do you know when you’re done?
 When is the book ready for release?